NathanVGS/.NET_workshop/README.md

 11 .
 It's finally time to create our database!
 This is done with the EF tool we also installed earlier.

 This means we can again run a command to create a database based on the models we created earlier.
 Each creation, update or deletion of a table or column, is stored in a migration file.

 The EF tool checks your models, DbContext and configuration (such as the database name specified in the connection string).
 If it sees that there is a change, it will add that change in a new migration file.

 Since we don't have a database yet, let's just start with our first migration, shall we?
 Run these commands:

 ```
-dotnet ef migrations add InitialCreate
+dotnet ef migrations add YourAppropiateMigrationName
 dotnet ef database update
 ```